Concatenated Coding for the AWGN Channel with Noisy Feedback: The Inner Code: Linear Feedback Coding

 where $\left\{z[k]\right\}$ are i.i.d. such that each $z[k] \sim \cN(0,1)$.
 Because of the feedback channel, the transmitter also has access to side-information.
 In this case, we assume the side-information to be the past values of $y[k]$ corrupted by additive noise, $n[k]$.
 We assume that $\left\{n[k]\right\}$ are i.i.d. such that $n[k] \sim \cN(0,\sigma^2)$ and $\left\{n[k]\right\}$ are independent of $\left\{z[k]\right\}$ .
 Since we are designing an encoding scheme that will utilize feedback, $x[k]$ is encoded at the transmitter using the noisy side information $\left\{y[1]+n[1],y[2]+n[2],\ldots,y[k-1]+n[k-1]\right\}$.
 By removing the known transmitted signal contribution, this is equivalent to encoding with side information $\left\{z[1] + n[1], z[2] + n[2],\ldots,z[k-1]+n[k-1]\right\}$.

 We now describe a general coding scheme that utilizes this channel and feedback configuration.
-The goal of the coding scheme is to reliably send a component of the outer code codeword $c_{i}$ from transmitter to receiver across an additive noise channel using $N$ channel uses.
-However, to broaden the applications of the developed scheme, the message to be sent will be assumed to be a general $\theta \in \mathbb{R}$.
-We assume the symbol $\theta$ is chosen from the set $\Theta = \left\{\theta_{1},\theta_{2},\ldots,\theta_{M}\right\}$ where $M$ is the number of symbols and each symbol is equally-likely.
+The goal of the coding scheme is to reliably send a component of the outer code codeword, $c_{i}$, from transmitter to receiver across an additive noise channel using $N$ channel uses.
+However, to broaden the applications of the developed scheme, we look sending a general message, $\theta \in \mathbb{R}$, instead of specifically $c_{i}$.
+This is possible due to the independent operation of the inner code from the outer code.
+We assume the message symbol $\theta$ is chosen from the set $\Theta = \left\{\theta_{1},\theta_{2},\ldots,\theta_{M}\right\}$ where $M$ is the number of symbols and each symbol is equally-likely.
 Furthermore, we assume that $\theta$ is zero mean and that the second moment of $\theta$, $E[\theta^2]$, is known.
 Due to the fact that only received SNR and rate of transmission calculations will be performed, the above description of the source alphabet proves sufficient.

 With this set-up, the input to the receiver can be written as

 where, as above, the notation $\bx$ refers to $\bx = \left[x[1], x[2], \ldots, x[N]\right]^{T}$.
 Because of the total average transmit power constraint (\ref{allpower}), the transmitted power of the signal $\bx$ (for $N$ transmissions) is bounded by